-“Typically a refinance is not possible in this situation,” says Merritt.
+“Typically a refinance is not possible in this situation,” adds Merritt.

-That means there’s no real contest between loan modification vs. refinancing.
-The right option for you will depend on the status of your current loan, your personal finances, and what your mortgage lender agrees to.
+That means there’s no real contest between loan modification versus mortgage refinancing.
+The right loan option for you will depend on the status of your existing loan, your personal finances, and what your current lender agrees to.

 Forbearance is another way servicers can help borrowers during times of financial stress.